Some of our most popular resources for demographic data include:

 1. DataHaven Community Wellbeing Survey

-2. Greater New Haven Community Index - and other reports on the Reports page of the DataHaven website.
+2. Greater New Haven Community Index, Greater Hartford Community Wellbeing Index, Fairfield County Community Wellbeing Index - and other data reports in the Reports page of the DataHaven website.

 3. DataHaven Community and Neighborhood Profiles - by area, town and neighborhood.
 We are currently updating this resource; please contact us if you can't find the profile you need.